odk-x/docs/odkx-src/build-scripts.rst

 ~~~~~~~~~~~~~~~~~~

 ODK-X has a modular framework design with inter-dependencies between various ODK-X tools.
-To manage accepting code contributions, bug fixes, and other enhancements that might effect other tools in a unforeseen way ODK-X uses a 3 staged release workflow that involves 3 branches.
+To manage accepting code contributions, bug fixes, and other enhancements that might affect other tools in an unforeseen way ODK-X uses a 3 staged release workflow that involves 3 branches.

 you can configure build variants to create different versions of your app from a single project, and how to properly manage your dependencies and signing configurations.
 Each build variant represents a different version of your app that You can configure a dependency for a specific build variant.
 For more information refer to https://developer.android.com/studio/build/build-variants